-The poor and the socially deprived are inarticulate, shy and diffident.
+The poor and the socially deprived may be inarticulate, shy and diffident.
 They will stand at the fringe of the group or will be watching from a distance.
-They will have to be drawn into participating.
-The members of the study team will have to be mentally agile and alert in order to include the invisibles.
+They will have to be drawn into participation.
+The members of the study team will have to be mentally agile and alert in order to include the outliers.